tdcosim/TDcoSim/docs/user_guide/user_guide_user_interaction.md

 # Using the configuration template

-TDcoSim is a declarative tool, where the user defines specification for the cosimulation.
-The specifications are given through a JSON configuration file which can be  manually populated as explained in [Getting Started](user_guide_getting_started.md).
-An alternative and faster option is to use the **tdcosimapp**.
-The *tdcosimapp* is to *TDcoSim* what *kubectl* is to *kubernetes*.
-The *tdcosimapp* allows users to,
+TDcoSim is a declarative tool, where the user defines specification for the co-simulation.
+The specifications are given through a JSON configuration file.

-1. Create configuration template
-2. Validate user provided configuration, providing helpful hints to troubleshoot issues, if there are any.
-3. Provide information/help about any declaration used in configuration file.
-4. Run the co-simulation
-5. Launch browser based dashboard to analyze the results

-***
-***Note:*** The **tdcosimapp** can be invoked using the *tdcosim* command from the command line .

-***

 ## Create Configuration Template
+Example configuration files which can be used as a template can be generated using the **tdcosimapp**.

 ```
 tdcosim template --templatePath config.json --simType static